-You can receive an energy tax credit in Florida and gain rebates and incentives when you install solar panels on your roof.
-Learn more about your possible solar energy rebates and incentives with Smart Solar’s FAQs below:
+You can receive an energy tax credit in Florida and gain rebates and incentives when installing solar panels on your roof.
+Learn more about your possible solar energy rebates and incentives with Smart Solar’s FAQs below: power installed in your home.

 A: Yes, the residential energy efficient property credit allows for a credit equal to the applicable percentage of the cost of qualified property.
 Qualifying properties are solar electric property, solar water heaters, geothermal heat pumps, small wind turbines, fuel cell property, and, starting December 31, 2020, qualified biomass fuel property expenditures paid or incurred in taxable years beginning after that date.
 Only fuel cell property is subject to a limitation, which is $500 with respect to each half kilowatt of capacity of the qualified fuel cell property.
 Generally, this credit for alternative energy equipment terminates for a property placed in service after December 31, 2023.
 The applicable percentages are: